Josh-XT/AGiXT/docs/1-Getting started/Start Script.md

 # AGiXT Start Script

 This Python script automates the setup and configuration process for AGiXT, a powerful AI agent framework.
-It handles environment variable configuration, Docker installation checks, and deployment using Docker Compose.
+It handles environment variable configuration, Docker and Docker Compose installation checks, and deployment using Docker Compose.

 ## Features

-- Checks for Docker installation
+- Checks for Docker and Docker Compose installation
+- Attempts to install Docker and Docker Compose on Linux systems if missing
+- Provides installation instructions for Docker Desktop on macOS and Windows
 - Sets up environment variables with default values and user customization options
 - Supports both stable and development versions of AGiXT
 - Handles automatic updates (optional)